Preview Workflow

 Critical Thinking

-CLO 3: 3.0 The student shall be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; and name and write their chemical formulas.
+CLO 2: 2.0 Students will be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; name, write and interpret chemical formulas, and write balanced chemical equations.

 Ethical Reasoning

-CLO 3: 3.0 The student shall be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; and name and write their chemical formulas.
+CLO 2: 2.0 Students will be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; name, write and interpret chemical formulas, and write balanced chemical equations.

 Mathematical & Scientific Reasoning

-CLO 3: 3.0 The student shall be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; and name and write their chemical formulas.
+CLO 2: 2.0 Students will be able to explain the main types of chemical bonds and how they are formed; predict and draw structures for simple ionic and covalent compounds, including those containing common polyatomic ions; name, write and interpret chemical formulas, and write balanced chemical equations.

 Reviewer Comments